Simplicity is the ultimate sophistication

 A holistic picture of the situation

 Managing complexity requires a metric.
 Complexity is defined as a function of the structure of information flow within a system and entropy, which measures disorder as well as information content.
 Formally, complexity is defined as follows:

 C = f(N; S; E)

 where N is the number of variables used to describe a system (e.g. the number of entries in a Balance Sheet or the number of aircraft in a portion of airspace), S reflects the structure of inter-dependencies between these variables, and E is entropy ('disorder').
-Based on our formulation, complexity measures the total amount of structured information in a system and its unit is the complexity bit or simply cbit.
-The above formulation has roots in quantum physics and neurology.
+Based on our formulation, complexity measures the total amount of structured information in a system.
+The above formulation has roots in quantum physics and biology.

 Complexity is an attribute of every system

 ... man-made or natural.
 Complexity is not 'order on the edge of chaos'.
 It is a property of every physical system.

 A key feature of our complexity metric is that it is bounded.
 The upper complexity bound, known as critical complexity, is of paramount importance.
 It measures the maximum level of complexity a given business, process or system is able to sustain.
 In proximity of critical complexity systems are fragile, dominated by disorder and are non-governable.